 Make Your Content Easy To Find

 Your content should be easily accessible and organized so that your sales team can quickly find what they’re looking for.
-Cloud or server storage is ideal so that the content is updated in real-time and everyone has access to the most recent files.
+Cloud or server storage is ideal so that the digital content for a trade show is updated in real-time and everyone has access to the most recent files.

 Be Sure Your Content Meets Its Goal

 If a free eBook download is supposed to result in 50 new leads per month but your email list is only growing by 20, you need to figure out what the problem is.
 It could be you’re not promoting it enough and an extra email campaign may provide the boost you need.
 If not, the issue could be with the content itself.
 This goes back to the importance of regular meetings to provide feedback on the effectiveness of content.